NevTheDev/notes/unit-testing/index.md

-Moq
-Bogus
-XUnit

 # Unit Testing

+## Useful Packages

+- Moq
+- Bogus
+- XUnit

+## Mocking HttpClient

-We don't mock the HttpClient, but we do mock the message handler that the HttpClient uses.
+We don't mock the HttpClient, but we do mock the HttpMessageHandler that the HttpClient uses.

 ``` c#
 var handler = new Mock<HttpMessageHandler>();